 Talk to workers

-Involve your employees, as an employer you might not have a deep understanding of all the day to day tasks other people are doing and therefore what risks they face.
-Asking them for input will only help you create a more complete risk assessment.
+Involve your employees, as an employer you might not have a deep understanding of all the day-to-day tasks other people are doing and therefore what risks they face.
+Asking them for their input will provide valuable insights and help you create more comprehensive risk assessment method statements.

 Vulnerable workers